ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 # Implementing Connection Establishment {#conn-establish}

-The process of establishing a network connection begins when an application expresses intent to communicate with a remote endpoint (along with any constraints or requirements it may have on the connection).
-The process can be considered complete once there is at least one set of network protocols that have completed any required setup to the point that it can transmit and receive the application's data.
+The process of establishing a network connection begins when an application expresses intent to communicate with a remote endpoint by calling Initiate.
+(At this point, any constraints or requirements the application may have on the connection are available from pre-establishment.)
+The process can be considered complete once there is at least one Protocol Stack that has completed any required setup to the point that it can transmit and receive the application's data.

 Connection establishment is divided into two top-level steps: Candidate Gathering, to identify the paths, protocols, and endpoints to use, and Candidate Racing, in which the necessary protocol handshakes are conducted in order to select which set to use.